Committee on Minority Historians

 Members

-Sharika Crawford, US Naval Academy
+Sharika Crawford, US Naval Academy, co-chair

 Antwain Hunter, Univ. of North Carolina, Chapel Hill